A star rating question allows people rate a product or service with a number of stars, that can vary from 5 to 10.

-- They create standardization, allowing you to compare different people, topic, or products easily
+- They create standardization, allowing you to compare different people, topics, or products easily.

-- There is also a considerable threat of skewed date: the vast majority of users will provide a positive rating; they're using it over competitive alternatives and want to justify their decision.
-There will only be a few who have conducted an unbiased assessment of the available alternatives
+- There is also a considerable threat of skewed data.
+The vast majority of users will provide a positive evaluation.
+They are using it over competitive alternatives and want to justify their decision.
+There will only be a few who have conducted an unbiased assessment of the available alternatives.

-- People interpret the rating differently.
+- People interpret the grading differently.
 As with any grading, some are more inclined to be generous compared to others.